Recap: The Simpsons S 12 E 9 HOMR

 - Belief Makes You Stupid: Homer uses his new found high I.Q., among other things, to scientifically prove why God couldn't possibly exist.
 Flanders is, of course, angry, but after reading Homer's text through he quickly concludes he's absolutely correct.
 Instead of just accepting the other viewpoint Flanders then decides that he must prevent the others from ever seeing the document, though Homer is already putting it underneath every car's windshield wiper.

-- Biting-the-Hand Humor: When Homer checks his stock numbers for Animotion, he shouts, "Whoo-Hoo!" which translates to "Yahoo!" (the website), and then says, "Huh?
-What Is This Crap?" which translates to FOX Broadcasting.
+- Biting-the-Hand Humor: When Homer checks his stock numbers for Animotion, he shouts, "Yahoo!" which translates to "Yahoo!" (the website), and then says, "Huh?
+What is this crap?" which translates to FOX Broadcasting.

 - Crapsack World: Homer seems like a super-genius with the crayon removed from his brain.
 However, he later states his new IQ is 105, which is only slightly above average.
 The people of Springfield are just that stupid (including the ones said to be smart, like Lisa, Martin Prince [whose I.Q. is 216], and the members of MENSA on "They Saved Lisa's Brain"note ).